 The candidate must:

-- work for an organisation that is an EU or COSME partnering country juridical person;
+- work for an organization that is a juridical person based in

 - be supported by their employer and be able to participate in the entire programme;

 - have a reasonable command of English;

 - be a manager or an executive from an industrial company;

 (**) Please check the status of your country at https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/smp/guidance/list-3rd-country-participation_smp_en.pdf, Please only refer to the sub-paragraph: "COSME strand (SMP COSME)".

 SMP-COSME: Stands for “Countries Participating in the COSME strand of the Single Market Programme".
 The Single Market Programme is the Commission programme that funds the EU-Japan Centre.

 - the strategy of the participant's company regarding Japan

 In order to ensure a high degree of personal attention, the number of participants is limited to 14 participants

 The EU-Japan Centre covers all training-related costs such as speakers’ fees, room rental, transfers for company visits, etc.